Cyber-XS/A.I/README.md

 🔧 Installation Steps for Cyber-XS AI

-Follow the steps below to set up and run the AI locally on your machine:
+Follow the steps below to set up and run the AI locally on your Linux machine:

 1️⃣ Clone the Repository